BackToTech-Study/HuntTheTwistedWumpus/README.md

   - [ ] Each game will contain 2 Giant bats

 - [ ] Players
-  - [ ] Each game can accomodate maximum 5 players
+  - [ ] Each game can accommodate maximum 5 players

 ## Items
 - [ ] Pebble / Stone